 International applications must meet minimum TOEFL and TSE scores and other requirements as listed on the Graduate School's website, (www.grad.washington.edu/admissions/faq/international.shtml)

 Minimum 110 credits, to include:

-Three years of coursework, including a sequence of 16 seminars (eight in history and eight in theory) and annual examinations.
+Three years of coursework, including a sequence of 16 seminars and annual examinations.
 These linked courses provide complete preparation in the major issues of historical study and contemporary critical practice.
 Students also enroll in a minimum of three courses outside the School of Drama and must complete an upper-level reading course in a foreign language.
 Specific coursework includes DRAMA 571, DRAMA 572, DRAMA 573, DRAMA 575, DRAMA 576, DRAMA 577, DRAMA 581, DRAMA 582, DRAMA 583, DRAMA 585, DRAMA 586, and DRAMA 587, as well as 30 credits of DRAMA 800.